-Associate the letter S (and the lowercase letter s) with the /s/ sound (e.g., snowmen, sit, skip).
+Associate the letter Ss with the /s/ sound as in snowmen, sit, and skip.

-- Tray containing pretend snow (e.g., sand, rice, confetti, salt, or cotton balls)
+- Tray with pretend snow (e.g., sand, rice, confetti, salt, cotton balls)

-- Snowmen All Year by Caralyn and Mark Buehner (Dial Books, 2012) (optional)
+- Book: Snowmen All Year by Caralyn and Mark Buehner (optional)

 Slide snowmen on snow

-- Write the letter S on the whiteboard and explain that the letter S makes the /s/ sound like in snowman.
+- Write the letters S and s on the whiteboard and explain that the letter S makes the /s/ sound as in snowman.

-- Give the children a silly snowman (see graphic below) and have them write the letter S on the snowman.
+- Give the children a silly snowman and have them write the letter S on the snowman.

-- Give the children a tray with pretend snow (e.g., sand, rice, confetti, salt, or cotton balls).
+- Place a tray with pretend snow (e.g., sand, rice, confetti, salt, cotton balls) at each table or group of children.

-- Allow the children to use their snowmen to slip, slide, skip, etc. in the pretend snow.
+- Show and allow the children to use their snowmen to slip, slide, skip, and other /s/ activities in the pretend snow.

 - Have the children make the /s/ sound as they move their snowmen through the snow.